Define: Wills, Trusts, and Estates Law

 Written by Alison Lurie, In Law, Updated On

-, 420 Views
+, 461 Views

 Wills are legal documents that include information about your intended beneficiaries and which entity will benefit from a third party’s death.
 People write wills when they want to make sure their property is given to the people they wish without any other family members or friends competing over it.
-An estate is any property that a person owns at the time of his/her death.
+An estate is any property that a person owns at the time of their death.
 Trusts are legal documents that can be used to control the distribution of an estate and protect your assets from creditors before and after death.

-There are two types of trusts, revocable and irrevocable.
+There are two types of trusts: revocable and irrevocable.
 A revocable trust is a trust in which you retain ownership of your property during your lifetime.
 An irrevocable trust gives you a way to give up ownership and control over the property in exchange for tax advantages or other financial benefits.

 What Are Will Settlements?